ForgeRock/tntp-pingone-verify/README.md

 ### Inputs
 ***
-Any data in the shared state that needs to be sent to PingOne Verify for verification or authentication purposes.
+Any data in the node state that needs to be sent to PingOne Verify for verification or authentication purposes.

 ### Dependencies
 ***